 What is it?

-A hemangioma is benign intraocular tumour that involves the growth of vascular spaces in the posterior layer of the eye that contains the greatest density of blood vessels (posterior uvea or choroid), located between the sclera (the white part of the eye) and the retina.
+A hemangioma is benign intraocular tumour that involves the growth of vascular spaces in the posterior layer of the eye containing the greatest density of blood vessels (posterior uvea or choroid), located between the sclera (the white part of the eye) and the retina.

 A hemangioma is usually located near the optic nerve or the central part of the retina.
 When this lesion is active it loses liquid which gradually accumulates below the retina leading to a reduced and/or distorted vision.